JulienRobberechts/event-api/readme.md

 - To reduce the need of configuration to manage versions (Yarn Workspaces do a lot of transparent work to optimize this)

 In our company (40 dev/9 teams), the experience of monorepo (more than 100 packages for each part of the site) was really positive.

+I still use npm and not yarn as package manager (except workspaces) because I'm more used to.

+## Express setup with (express-generator)[https://www.npmjs.com/package/express-generator]

+To generate the boilerplate code of a NodeJS Express server I used (express-generator)[https://www.npmjs.com/package/express-generator] that give a clean structure (app.js, bin/www, public, /routes).
+After this setup I've added cross-env (because I'm on windows) and put the port to 3033 (just to not have conflicts with other projects locally).